Bahrain travel advice

 Drugs, alcohol and travel

-2SLGBTQI+ travellers should carefully consider the risks of travelling to Bahrain.
+2SLGBTQI+ persons should carefully consider the risks of travelling to Bahrain.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics